The Twelve Caesars: Julius Caesar

 Suetonius also tells us that while serving as quaestor in Hispania, Caesar once visited a statue of Alexander the Great.
 Upon viewing this statue, Suetonius reports that Caesar fell to his knees, weeping.
-When asked what was wrong, Caesar sighed, and said that by the time Alexander was his (Caesar's) age, he had conquered the whole world.
+When asked what was wrong, Caesar sighed and said that by the time Alexander was his (Caesar's) age, he had conquered the whole world.

 Suetonius describes Caesar's gift at winning the loyalty and admiration of his soldiers.
-Suetonius mentions that Caesar commonly referred to them as "comrades" instead of "soldiers."
+Suetonius mentions that Caesar commonly referred to them as "comrades" rather than "soldiers".
 When one of Caesar's legions took heavy losses in a battle, Caesar vowed not to trim his beard or hair until he had avenged the deaths of his men.
-Suetonius, demonstrating the men's loyalty and dedication in turn to Caesar, notes that one of Caesar's soldiers, despite having his hand cut off, still managed to board an enemy ship and subdue its crew.
+Suetonius, in order to demonstrate the men's loyalty and dedication to Caesar, notes that one of Caesar's soldiers, despite having his hand cut off, still managed to board an enemy ship and subdue its crew.

 Suetonius mentions Caesar's famous crossing of the Rubicon (the border between Italy and Cisalpine Gaul), on his way to Rome to start a Civil War against Pompey and ultimately seize power.

 Suetonius later describes Caesar's major reforms upon defeating Pompey and seizing power.
 One such reform was the modification of the Roman calendar.
-Caesar updated the calendar, which already used a system of solar years and lunar months, to reflect new understandings of the amount of time in a solar year and minimize the number of days lost per year.
+Caesar updated the calendar, which already used a system of solar years and lunar months, to reflect new understandings of a solar year’s duration and minimize the number of days lost per year.
 Caesar also renamed the month of his birth to July, in his own honor.

-Suetonius alleges that Caesar planned on invading and conquering the Parthian Empire, but that he was assassinated before he could carry out these plans.
+Suetonius alleges that Caesar planned to invade and conquer the Parthian Empire, but he was assassinated before he could carry out these plans.